Back to California

 • Sets up a system where the Department of General Services monitors if prime contractors follow these rules.

-• Allows noncompliant prime contractors to lose eligibility for state contracts or have existing contracts reviewed and possibly rescinded.
+• If a prime contractor does not comply with the payment requirements, they can lose eligibility for state contracts or have existing contracts canceled.

 Who It Names or Affects

-• Prime contractors who receive payment from the state
+• Prime contractors who work on state contracts

 Terms To Know